Stax

 What is Morse code?

-Morse code is a method of encoding text characters as sequences of dots (short signals, dit) and dashes (long signals, dah).
-It was developed by Samuel Morse and Alfred Vail in the 1830s for use with the electrical telegraph.
-Each character has a unique combination of dots and dashes.
+Morse code is a method of encoding text characters of dots (short signals, dit) and dashes (long signals, dah).
+It w by Samuel Morse and Alfred Vail in the 1830s for use with the electrical telegraph.
+Each character h unique combination of dots and dashes.

 How do you read Morse code?